nuxt-modules/web-vitals/README.md

 > Web Vitals: Essential module for a healthy [Nuxt.js](https://github.com/nuxt/nuxt.js)

 [Web Vitals](https://web.dev/vitals) is an initiative by Google to provide unified guidance for quality signals that are essential to delivering a great user experience on the web.
+This module will gather those metrics on each page view, and send them to a provider using either [`Navigator.sendBeacon()`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon) or [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)

 ## Installation